DecFenn95/PAAS/README.md

 ## API

-Content will be returned in a JSON format
+NOTE: _Content will be returned in a JSON format_

 ### Operations